seba1rx/tabmanager/README.md

 * Keys stored in each tab
 * Session size

-Each row includes a “Delete” button to clear that tab’s session data.
+Using debug_html: Each row includes a “Delete” button to clear that tab’s session data.

 📦 Class Overview
 TabManager